laurenleesc/Building_Packages_Based_On_Sklearn/README.md

-# High_Dimensional_Logistic_Regression

-Goal: to correct the bias in the coefficients (betas) produced from MLE in high dimensions.
-See this paper: https://www.pnas.org/content/116/29/14516.short
+# Building Packages Based On Sklearn

+This package was originally built to deploy a bias correction in the coefficients (betas) for high dimensional logistic regression, based on the following paper: https://www.pnas.org/content/116/29/14516.short.
+So far, we have not been able to figure out the math, and so currently this project has an example "dummy" bias correction factor: if the beta estimate is negative, it adds a 1, if it is positive, it subtracts a 1.
+This is a place-holder for real bias correction factors.

 This is a work in progress.
+Use at your own risk.
 Distributed under the 3-Clause BSD license.

-# Package Outline Draft (to be filled in the file structure eventually):

-1. **help**
-   a.
-Should have some examples, with the provided simulated datasets.
-   b.
-Should explain each function.
-2. **data**
-   a.
-Simulated datasets, of varying n, p.
-Stores the known signals as well.
-3. **logistic.params** (similar/built on top of sklearn)
-   a.
-Should check for existance of MLE
-   b.
-Should correct the bias with formula from paper
-4. **diagnostics**
-   a.
-Any out-of-the-box plots?

-# Notes to team:

-Right now, there is a "dummy" bias correction factor in high_dim_log_reg hdlr.py.
-This is where we will type over with our real correction factor.

-scaling_investigation.py-will normalization prevent this phenomenon from happening?
-My first/singleton experiment shows no.

-What naming convention should we use for our datasets? and, what experimental space should the examples cover?